 About the Job

-The MTSM sailor is responsible for the operation and maintenance of various machinery and associated systems throughout the submarine including, but not limited to:
+You'll be responsible for the operation and maintenance of a wide range of different machinery and associated systems throughout the submarine.
+These include, but aren’t limited to:

 - Electrical power generation and distribution including High Voltage (1000VAC, 1500VDC), Low Voltage (24-1000VAC, 120-1500VDC), and Extra Low Voltage (24VAC, 120VDC)